mjgasior/learning_dart/README.md

 * there is no *type promotion* for non-local variables - if you use a variable in a method that has a bigger scope, it cannot be assured that its value won't change in between null-check and usage - one can solve it with the *bang operator* or *shadowing* (assign the nullable variable to a local one first)

 > Using `late` means that Dart doesn’t initialize the variable right away.
 It only initializes it when you access it the first time.
 This is also known as **lazy initialization**.
 It’s like procrastination for variables.

+> using `late` means that you’re promising Dart that you’ll initialize the field before it’s ever used.
+This moves checking from compile-time to runtime

+* **lazy initialization** is never done until you actually use the variable so it is of great benefit when an initialization needs heavy calculations

+## Chapter 8: Collections

+* a list with `final` only keeps the reference to the list immutable, but allows manipulation - **deeply immutable lists** are created with `const` keyword - this does not allow any operation on a list
+* you can also have a constant list initialized in runtime with `final` variable and `const` list (for example `final x = const ['a']`)
+* runtime initialized constant list can be also created with a special constructor - `List.unmodifiable`